 The eagle’s wing overlaps the Moon to show that it has been visited, while Apollo and the eagle gaze toward the future of human space exploration.

-That’s it – I hope you enjoyed the article!
-If you want to know everything about all the Apollo Program Missions, head to this post: A Complete Guide to NASA’s Apollo Program.
+That’s it—I hope you enjoyed the article!
+To learn everything about all the Apollo Program Missions, visit this post: A Complete Guide to NASA’s Apollo Program.